What Are The Outputs Of Photosynthesis

 Importance of Photosynthetic Outputs

 The outputs of photosynthesis are crucial for maintaining ecological balance.
+Herbivores consume plants for glucose, which is then transferred through the food web to carnivores and omnivores.
 Glucose supports plant growth and forms the base of most food chains, as plants are the primary producers in ecosystems.
-Herbivores consume plants for glucose, which is then transferred through the food web to carnivores and omnivores.
 Meanwhile, the oxygen released during photosynthesis replenishes the atmosphere, enabling aerobic organisms to thrive.

 Beyond that, photosynthesis helps regulate atmospheric carbon dioxide levels.
-Still, by absorbing CO₂, plants mitigate the greenhouse effect and combat climate change.
+That's why by absorbing CO₂, plants mitigate the greenhouse effect and combat climate change.
 The glucose produced also plays a role in the carbon cycle, as it is eventually broken down through respiration or decomposition, returning carbon to the soil or atmosphere.

 Frequently Asked Questions (FAQ)